 If we are required to provide Powertel with a financing assurance, Powertel will have five days to accept or reject it.
 If Powertel rejects the financing assurance, we will have ten days from receipt of the rejection to deliver the \$225.0 million balance of the closing price to the escrow agent, who will deliver the entire closing price to Powertel at closing.
 However, if we are unable or unwilling to deliver the additional sum into escrow, Powertel will have the right to unilaterally terminate the asset purchase agreement, and receive, as its sole remedy, from the escrow deposit liquidated damages in the amount of \$10.0 million on or prior to May 15, 1999 or \$25.0 million after May 15, 1999 but prior to June 4, 1999.
-If on June 4, 1999, Powertel has fulfilled all of its obligations and conditions precedent to closing in all material respects and has not defaulted or breached its obligations under the asset purchase agreement, and we have failed to deliver the additional sum into escrow or are otherwise unable or unwilling to deliver the purchase price, Powertel will receive as liquidated damages the entire amount of the escrow deposit.
+If on June 4, 1999, Powertel has fulfilled all of its obligations and conditions precedent to closing in all material respects and has not defaulted or breached its obligations under the asset purchase price, Powertel will receive as liquidated damages the entire amount of the escrow deposit.